If you get sciatica, there's a chance that it could happen again at some point.

 Causes include:

-- a slipped disc (the most common cause) – when a soft cushion of tissue between the bones in your spine pushes out
+- a slipped disc, when a soft cushion of tissue between the bones in your spine pushes out – this is the most common cause of sciatica and is more likely to happen as you get older

 - spinal stenosis – narrowing of the part of your spine where nerves pass through